 Beyond that, it’s a good news, bad news situation:

-- The good news: Being an authorized user does not make you ineligible to open that card outright to earn a bonus later on.
-That means you could add a friend or spouse as an authorized user with a Gold Card, and they could still open their own Gold Card and earn a 60,000-point bonus after spending $4,000 within six months.
+• The good news: Being an authorized user does not make you ineligible to open that card outright to earn a bonus later on.
+That means you could add a friend or spouse as an additional Platinum Card, and they could still open their own Platinum Card and earn a 80,000-point bonus after spending $8,000 within six months.

-- The bad news: This could make it harder for your buddy to open a Chase card.
+• The bad news: This could make it harder for your buddy to open a Chase card.
 That’s because being an authorized user does count toward your Chase 5/24 rule status, which means you won’t get approved for any Chase card if you’ve opened five or more credit cards (from any bank, not just Chase) in the last 24 months.
-You may be able to get Chase to overlook that if being authorized user is what’s pushing you over the edge, but that’s not a slam dunk.
+You may be able to get Chase to overlook that if being authorized user is what’s pushing you over the edge, but that’s no sure thing.

 How to Add an Amex Platinum Authorized User